nehaarora26/tech241_aws/AWS_EC2_Instance.md

 ```

-13. In the env variable, change MongoDb ip to your DB_VM_public Ip
+13. In the env variable, change MongoDb ip to your DB_VM_public Ip everytime you run this script because in AWS, IP address is dynamic(changes everytime you restart the instance).

   ![Alt text](image-16.png)